xkpe/xkpelog.com/style/best-practices.md

 ### Do not alias pointer types (including smart pointers)

-Memory scemantics should be explicit.
+Memory semantics should be explicit.

 Good:
 ```cpp